metaspook/metasnippet/README.md

 # Metasnippet
-Code Snippets of various languages written or collected by Metaspook.
+Code Snippets of various Languages/Commands written or collected by Metaspook.

 ### PHP
 ```php